SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

           ./godot --headless --export-release "Web" ./build/index.html
 ```

 This works, but it's a lot of steps to have to copy and paste.
-And you may have noticed that we're hard coding the godot versions all over the place.
+And you may have noticed that we're hard coding the godot version all over the place.
 If we ever wanted to upgrade it would be nice to just have one place to change it.

 This is where custom actions really shine.
-I've created a custom action that does all of these things for you in a single step.
+I've created a custom action that does all of the Godot setup for you in a single step.
 You can use it directly here, or copy the action.yml directly from it's [repository](https://github.com/SolarLabyrinth/Action-Setup-Godot).

 ```yml
 - name: Setup Godot